 For HR professionals functioning at the strategic level performing duties such as developing HR policies and strategies, overseeing the execution of integrated HR operations, or directing an entire HR enterprise.

-Based on a core set of competency and knowledge principles outlined in the SHRM Body of Competency and Knowledge® (SHRM BoCK®), the SHRM-CP and the SHRM-SCP certifications provide credential holders with a roadmap for achieving vital outcomes leading to personal and organizational success.
+Based on a core set of competency and knowledge principles outlined in the SHRM Body of Applied Skills and Knowledge® (SHRM BASK®), the SHRM-CP and the SHRM-SCP certifications provide credential holders with a roadmap for achieving vital outcomes leading to personal and organizational success.
 Establish yourself as a globally recognized HR expert.
 Get started on earning your SHRM-CP or SHRM-SCP today!